shravan-padakanti/scala-docs-wiki/Spark-SQL.md

 **Spark SQL delivers both these features!**

-### Spark SQL: Goals
+### Goals for Spark SQL

 1. Support **relational processing** (SQL like syntax) both within Spark programs (on RDDs) and on external data sources with a friendly API.
 Sometimes its more desirable to express a computation in SQL syntax with functional APIs and vice versa.

-2. High performance: achieved by using optimizations techniques used in databases.
+2. **High performance**: achieved by using optimizations techniques used in databases.

-3. Easily support new data sources such as semi-structured and external databases.
+3. Easily **support new data sources** such as semi-structured (like json) and structured data (like external databases), to get them easily into Spark.

+## Spark SQL

+**It is a component of the Spark Stack.**

+* It is a Spark module for structured data processing.
+* It is implemented as a library on top of Spark.

+**Three main APIs that it provides:**

+* SQL literal syntax
+* DataFrames
+* Datasets

+**Two specialized backend components:**

+* Catalyst: query optimizer
+* Tungsten: off-heap serializer